128technology/docs/docs/plugin_ipsec_client.md

 exit
 ```

-* `enabled` - Allows you to switch tunnel monitoring on and off for a `remote`
+* `enabled` - Allows you to switch tunnel monitoring on and off for a `remote`.
-* `address` - The ip or hostname to send traffic to.
+* `address` - The IP or hostname where traffic is sent.
 This address must be reachable after traversing the tunnel.
 * `timeout` - Duration (in seconds) within which to reach the destination.
 Each attempt will be made in this duration / `max-retries` interval.
 * `max-retries` - Number of consecutive missed ICMP ping responses from the destination within the interval before deciding that the tunnel is unhealthy.
 * `interval` - Duration (in seconds) of how often to perform an ICMP probe test to the probe-address.
-* `tunnel-monitor-nat-network` - The subnet to originate traffic from.
-The correspnoding ingress KNI's fourth octet will be used.
+* `tunnel-monitor-nat-network` - The subnet where traffic originates.
+The corresponding ingress KNI's fourth octet is used.
 By default, the subnet `10.128.128.0/28` is used.

 ### Generated 128T Configuration
 A KNI per remote is created with the name of the `remote` and a single egress KNI is created with the name of the `ipsec-client`.